+was Richard Perez and he was the brother-inlaw of Loran "Butch" Baker Jr., a Santa Cruz (CA) police sergeant who was shot and killed, along with his partner, Detective Elizabeth Butler on February 26, 2013, while investigating a sexual assault.
+They were the first line of duty deaths in Santa Cruz's 150year history.
 As they left, I was approached by two others who had been shopping in the gift shop.
 Jerry Lee is the current Director of Public Safety for the State of Missouri, and the former Chief of Police in St. Louis County.
 I had met him years ago.
 Jerry introduced me to Kathy McEntee, the sister of fallen Kirkwood (MO) Police Officer Bill McEntee.
 Kathy told me the tragic story of her brother, 43, who was ambushed and fatally shot on July 5, 2005, after responding to a report of fireworks being set off at an apartment complex.
 Officer McEntee was shot initially while still in his patrol vehicle and drove the car another couple hundred feet before crashing.
-Neighbors helped him out of the car and that is when the As I left the gift shop and walked past the Memorial one final time as National Police Week was coming to a close, I was reminded of another survivor I had met just the day before.
-His name was Richard Perez and he was the brother-inlaw of Loran "Butch" Baker Jr., a Santa Cruz (CA) police sergeant who was shot and killed, along with his partner, Detective Elizabeth Butler on February 26, 2013, while investigating a sexual assault.
-They were the first line of duty deaths in Santa Cruz's 150year history.
+Neighbors helped him out of the car and that is when the assailant walked up to him and shot him three more times.
+In addition to his sister, Kathy, the 20-year police veteran left behind a wife and three children.
 Richard said he had made the trip to DC with his wife, Butch's sister, and his mother-in-law.
 He noted that Butch's father had died just a few months after his son.
 The doctors called it a heart attack, but Richard said Butch's father was never the same after he lost his son and that he really died of a broken heart.
-Richard concluded our visit by saving this was the family's first visit to DC for National Police Week, but that it "definitely will not be the last."
+Richard concluded our visit by saying this was the family's first visit to DC for National Police Week, but that it "definitely will not be the last."
 Craig W. Floyd is Chairman of the National law Enforcement Officers Memorial Fund.
+Visit

-Visit www.LawMemorial.org for more information about law enforcement officers killed in the line of dutv.
+www.LawMemorial.org for more information about law enforcement officers killed in the line of duty.

 HALL OF FAME

 The International Conference of Police Chaplains wishes to thank the following individuals for their generous contributions:

 General Donations

 Bob Cornelius Francis T. D'Ambra Glenn Davenport Collis Fogle John M. Harth

-Bob Morgan

 International Travel

 Stephen and Sharon Ashurst

-Recognitions
+Recognition and Condolences

 Leo Connolly

 Thank you for your kind and faithful support of ICPC!

-Memorial Bible Presenter

-ICPC receives notification about officer death from either the Regional Director, Area Representative the Officer Down Memorial Page (ODMP) or Canadian Officer Down Memorial Page (CODMP).
+Memorial Bible Presenter ICPC receives notification about officer death from either the Regional Director, Area Representative the Officer Down Memorial Page (ODMP) or Canadian Officer Down Memorial Page (CODMP).
 An email request is sent to members listed as serving with the agency or in close proximity.
 The chaplain is tasked with contacting the agency and inquiring as to whether dealing with them or the family is appropriate, and whether they would like to receive the Bible by personal presentation or direct mail.
 If they prefer a personal presentation it would be at a time worked out between the agency and the chaplain.